China enacts Hong Kong security law, escalating confrontation with U.S.

 “What we’ve seen over the last 12 months,” he said, “is a very dire progression of violence in Hong Kong.”

-Yun Jiang, director of the Australia-based China Policy Center, said that other countries may follow the United States in sanctioning China, though cautiously, due to the risk of Chinese retaliation.
+Yun Jiang, director of the Australia-based China Policy Center, said that other countries may follow the United States in sanctioning China, though cautiously, because of the risk of Chinese retaliation.

 “China is unlikely to back down from these types of pressures,” she said.
 “Targeted sanctions will not, by themselves, change the stance of the Chinese government towards Hong Kong.”

-While the law faced strong resistance from Hong Kong’s people, it would likely have a chilling effect on protest in the longer term, Jiang said.
+While the law faced strong resistance from Hong Kong’s people, it would probably have a chilling effect on protest in the longer term, Jiang said.

 “At least initially, instead of dampening the pro-democracy movement, it may have the opposite effect,” she said.
-“However in the long run, it will likely stifle any trend towards democracy.”
+“However, in the long run, it will likely stifle any trend towards democracy.”

 Last year’s protests were sparked by a government proposal to allow Hong Kong criminal suspects to be extradited to mainland China, a step many viewed as a further effort to erode rule of law in the city and the firewall between Hong Kong and the mainland.
 Beijing characterized the uprising, which broadened to encompass demands for democracy and police accountability, as terrorism fueled by foreign governments.

-British Prime Minister Boris Johnson said earlier this month that if China passed the law, London would provide a path for citizenship for millions of residents of Hong Kong.
+British Prime Minister Boris Johnson said earlier in June that if China passed the law, London would provide a path to citizenship for millions of residents of Hong Kong.

-Lyric Li in Beijing contributed to this article.
+Lyric Li in Beijing contributed to this report.